All American Bank Building

-All American Bank Building is a historic bank building located at South Bend, St. Joseph County, Indiana.
+All American Bank Building is a historic bank building located at South Bend, Indiana.
 It was built in 1924, and is a four-story, Classical Revival style Indiana limestone building.
 It was designed by Chicago architects Vitzthum & Burns.
 The first floor has large round-arched openings, above which are Corinthian order pilasters that separate a continuous series of windows.
 The All American Bank occupied the building until 1970.

 It was listed on the National Register of Historic Places in 1985.